History of United States drug prohibition: 1800s

 During the 19th century, "there was virtually no effective regulation of narcotics in the United States".
 Statutes regulating the sale of narcotics had been passed by several state governments, and opium smoking was outlawed in numerous American municipalities, though these legislation were "only sporadically enforced".
 Such loose restrictions led to roughly 300,000 drug addicts in the U.S. by the turn of the century.
-The rate of opiate addiction increased from about .72 addicts per 1,000 people to a high of 4.59 per 1,000 in the 1890s.
+Opiate addiction increased sixfold (from less than 1 addict in 1,000 people) to a high in the 1890s of nearly 0.5% of the population.

 Efforts to regulate the sale of pharmaceuticals began around 1860, and laws were introduced on a state-to-state basis that created penalties for mislabeling drugs, adulterating them with undisclosed narcotics, and improper sale of those considered "poisons".
 Poison laws generally either required labels on the packaging indicating the harmful effects of the drugs or prohibited sale outside of licensed pharmacies and without a doctor's prescription.
 Prominent pharmaceutical societies at the time supported the listing of cannabis as a poison.